 In applications to naturalise as a British citizen, the absence requirements are strict.
 However, in some circumstances the Home Office will consider the application on a discretionary basis where these requirements have not been met.
-Here we explore the rules, and where it may be possible to request that discretion is exercised.
+Here, our Solicitor Cathryn Davies explores the rules on absences, and where it may be possible to request that discretion is exercised.

-Individuals aged 18 and over who have settled in the UK can apply to naturalise as a British citizen, provided they meet the requirements as set out in section 6(1) of the British Nationality Act 1981 (BNA), or section 6(2) if they are married to a British citizen.
+Individuals aged 18 and over who have settled in the UK can apply to naturalise as a British citizen, provided that they meet the requirements as set out in section 6(1) of the British Nationality Act 1981 (BNA), or section 6(2) if they are married to, or the civil partner of, a British citizen.

 Applicants who are not married to British citizens must have spent no more than: